Neuro-Oncology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Electrophysiologic testing evaluates the function of the retina and the rest of the optic pathway by measuring responses to visual stimuli.
-This testing includes visual evoked potentials and electroretinography.
-Such tests can help determine if the retina or optic nerve is injured.
-Electrophysiologic testing is also useful in identifying psychogenic vision loss.
+Electrophysiologic testing, including electroretinography and visual evoked potentials, evaluates the function of the retina and the rest of the optic pathway by measuring responses to visual stimuli.
+This testing is also useful in identifying psychogenic vision loss.

 Visual evoked potentials record electrical responses to visual stimuli that are transmitted to scalp electrodes placed near the occipital visual cortex.
 The integrity of the visual pathway is evaluated from the retina to the primary visual cortex.
 The patient looks at a screen displaying various stimuli.
-The visual cortical responses are measured as each eye individually views the screen.
+The visual cortical responses from each eye are measured separately.

 In 1972, Halliday and colleagues first reported a delayed visual evoked potential response in optic neuritis.
 The delay persisted after visual acuity had returned to normal (07).
 In 1973, these investigators further demonstrated the value of delayed visual evoked potentials in revealing subclinical lesions in patients with multiple sclerosis who did not have a history of optic neuritis (08).